dkavolis/UnityOpenGLAsyncReadback/README.md

 ## Use it
 ### Install
-Copy plugin folder at `UnityExampleProject\Assets\Plugins` to your project.
+Copy plugin folder at `UnityPlugin\Assets\Plugins` to your project.
 It contains both Windows and Linux native libraries for use.

-Copy `UnityExampleProject\Assets\OpenglAsyncReadback` to anywhere in your project.
+Copy `UnityPlugin\Assets\OpenglAsyncReadback` to anywhere in your project.
 It contains C# code as interface of native code.

 ### The API
 All C# apis are inside namespace Yangrc.OpenGLAsyncReadback.